WickedFlame/MeasureMap/docs/index.md

 .NET Benchmarking made simple

-Measuremap is a lightweight assembly that allows profiling code or running and comparing benchmark tests of different implementations of the code.
+Measuremap is a lightweight assembly that allows profiling and benchmarking code.

 ## Profiling
+The Profiler is used to test the performance of code.
 ```csharp
 var result = ProfilerSession.StartSession()
 	.Task(() =>